 Other tax write-offs that are usually flagged

 If you do any of the following on your tax return, it could land you in hot water with the IRS:

 - Misidentifying contractors as employees and vice versa

 - Writing off personal travel or family vacations as business trips

 - Taking excessive deductions on income

-Meet with your tax advisor ahead of time to gather the necessary paperwork you’ll need to identify and back up your deduction claims.
-Being organized and, above all, being honest about which expenses are directly related to your business will minimize the stress that comes with filing your business returns during tax time.
+Meet with your tax advisor ahead of time to gather the paperwork you need to identify and back up your deduction claims.
+(If your business isn’t off the ground yet, you can still ask ahead of time to prepare for your first year.)
+Being organized and, above all, being honest about which expenses are directly related to your business, will minimize the stress that comes with filing your business returns during tax time.